 She closed her eyes.
 “Those are Idris coins, Peprin.
 If it gets out that someone is spending them. . . .”

 “Oh, don’t worry about that,” Peprin said, smiling at a pretty girl who walked by.
 Vivenna frowned.
 The hussy was--like most of the women in T’Telir--wearing practically no clothing.
-Shirts that revealed well below the neck, skirts well above the knees--some women even wore pants, just like men, even if the female version was a bit longer and more flowing.
+Blouses that revealed well below the neck, skirts well above the knees--some women even wore pants, just like men.

 “Anyway,” Peprin said, turning back to her.
 “I’ve seen lots of people from Idris here.”